20 Apr 2017 These tiny edible water bottles are almost completely pointless

 To consume the liquid you can either bite into the tasteless membrane and sip it out or just eat the entire ball, membrane and all.

 It’s this no-plastic-needed concept that has turned Ooho into a bit of a viral sensation.
-Skipping Rocks is, having already doubled its target with nearly 1,000 independent investors contributing money to the company.
+Skipping Rocks is currently fundraising online, having already doubled its target with nearly 1,000 independent investors contributing money to the company.

 But there are a few problems with the company’s approach.